Mark-YuS/DA_Portfolio/README.md

 </p>

 **Collaborated with Engineering Teams and Delivered Winning A/B Tests**

-- Partnered seamlessly with cross-functional engineering teams, applying technical acumen to rapidly design and execute high-quality split tests.
+- Collaborated effortlessly with diverse engineering teams, leveraging technical expertise to develop and run high-quality split tests.
-- Conducted comprehensive data analysis and collaborated with UX designers to develop refined UI prototypes based on data-driven insights.
+- Applied strict statistical techniques to guarantee the experiments were methodically planned, randomized, and statistically valid, yielding results that could inform decision-making.
-- Implemented a series of A/B testing experiments to validate the effectiveness of the UI changes on user preferences, leading to an impressive 12 basis point increase in product usage rate.
+- Implemented a series of A/B testing experiments to validate the effectiveness of the UI changes on user preferences, leading to make a data-driven decision.
-- Employed rigorous statistical methodologies to ensure the experiments were well-structured, randomized, and statistically significant, providing actionable results.

 **Utilized Fine-Tuned Logistic Regression for Launch Probability Assessment**

-- Developed and fine-tuned a sophisticated Logistic Regression model to assess the probability of successfully launching the UI changes.
+- Developed and fine-tuned a  Logistic Regression model to assess the probability of successfully launching the UI changes.
 - Leveraged various user-specific and historical engagement factors to make accurate predictions.
 - Delivered in-depth customer insights by interpreting the model results, enabling data-driven decision-making for the product development and marketing teams.
-- Facilitated strategic discussions on the UI change launch, ensuring alignment with business goals and user preferences.

 **Concrete Process and Agile Iterations**